LiveZenLK/bonfire-reboot/src/docs/Developer/Basic_Assets.md

 To change the folder that it will use for the asset base folder ('assets' by default), you can edit the <tt>config/constants.php</tt> file and change the value of the <tt>BF_ASSET_PATH</tt> value to be a folder within the <tt>/public</tt> folder.
 This constant is then used in the routes file to redirect assets and as the URL used to find assets at.

     define('BF_ASSET_PATH', 'assets');

+### Backup Asset Paths

+If your asset does not exist in the <tt>public/assets</tt> folder, then they will be looked for in several different locations.
+By default, Bonfire will look for your assets in one of three possible asset paths:

+<tt>application/assets</tt> is for assets that belong to your application as a whole, or is common to multiple custom modules that you don't want to duplicate across modules.

+<tt>{module}/assets</tt> is for assets that a module might want to package with it.
+Each module can have its own set of assets that can be combined with all of the rest.

+<tt>theme/{theme}/assets</tt> is for assets specific to a single theme.

+Any files found in the <tt>public/assets</tt> folder will take precedence over any of the other locations.
+The entire point of the backup folders is to provide a simple way to package assets in modules, your application, etc, while still providing the benefits of compressing and combining files.
+However, compressing and combining takes time so static assets are always preferred for performance.
+For this reason, in production environments, the system is set to automatically compile those files into the public assets folder so that you have a static file that can be served as fast as possible.

+## The Pipeline

+When a static asset is not found, the system goes through the Asset Pipeline it will go through several possible steps.
+All of these steps can be turned on or off in the application config file.

+1. Search for the file in one of the Asset Paths
+2. Parse the file for any files to combine
+3. Combines the files into one
+4. Minifies (compresses) the file for faster transfer
+5. Compiles the file (with optional fingerprint) to the public assets folder.

+### Customizing the Compressors Used

+You can change the compressors used within the Asset Pipeline by modifying the <tt>application.php</tt> config file.

+    # Compressors to use
+    $config['assets.js_compressor']     = 'Minify/JSMin::minify';
+    $config['assets.css_compressor']    = 'Minify/Minify_CSS::minify';

+To use your own compressor, you must follow these steps:

+- Your libraries must be under the <tt>vendor/</tt> folder
+- The name of the class must match the name of the file, excluding the file extension.
+- After the :: is the name of the method to call.
+This must be a static method.

+Using the css_compressor from above as an example.
+The file is located at <tt>vendors/Minify/Minify_Css</tt>.
+Inside that file is a class named <tt>Minify_CSS</tt> that we will call the <tt>minify</tt> static method of with the only parameter being the contents to minify.

 ## Stylesheets